 As we move toward our upcoming elections it is my hope to have the opportunity to continue to serve the citizens of Craven County.
 I want you to know I will continue to work for a more efficient and effective county government for the remainder of my current term and for another four years, if re-elected.

 Consistent with my pledge to you in 2010, I will continue to hold town hall listening sessions each month throughout District 4, as I have since taking office.
-My next town hall meeting will be held on February 17th from 4:00-5:00 at the Trent Woods Town Hall.
-I encourage you to attend.
+Please see the section below to find out when my next town hall meeting will take place.

 If you would like to share your thoughts with me concerning my re-election or any other matter, please do so by writing me at email@example.com.